raphael1688/f5xc-solutions/docs/guides/guide-virtual-site.rst

 .. _ce_virtual_site:

-Distributed Cloud Customer Edge Virtual Site Configuration
+Distributed Cloud Customer Edge Virtual Site for Origin Pool Configuration
 ==========================================================================

 This repo will provide a solution to introduce a process to configure Customer Edge Virtuakl Sites.